jonahgoldwastaken/censor-swears/README.md

 `vowel` can also be called with `cs.vowel`.

 ### [inner](index.js#L23)
 Converts all inner characters of a string into asterisks, or any other character you supply.
 Takes: `(string, character?)`
+Returns: `string`
 ```js
 var cs = require('censor-swears')
 cs.inner('butt') // 'b**t'